Laws that impact the student-to-student relationship | TCTA

 A reporting person may include the name and address of each student the person believes may have participated in the conduct.
 A person who makes this report is immune from civil or criminal liability or discipline resulting from the report.

-If peer harassment rises to the level of child abuse, failure to report such abuse to the Department of Family and Protective Services within 48 hours by calling 800-252-5400 may put a teacher in legal and employment jeopardy.
-Failure to report as required by district policy could expose a teacher to adverse employment and certification actions.
+If peer harassment rises to the level of child abuse, failure to report such abuse to the Department of Family and Protective Services within 24 hours may put a teacher in legal and employment jeopardy.
+Failure to report as required by law could expose a teacher to adverse employment and certification actions.

-Each district must adopt and implement a dating violence policy as part of its district improvement plan.
-The policy must contain a definition of dating violence that includes intentional use of physical, sexual, verbal or emotional abuse to harm, threaten, intimidate or control another person in a dating relationship.
-The policy must address safety planning, enforcement of protective orders, alternatives to protective orders, training for teachers and administrators at each campus that instructs students in grade 6 or higher, counseling for students and awareness education.
+Each district must adopt and implement a dating violence policy that contains a definition of dating violence that includes intentional use of physical, sexual, verbal or emotional abuse to harm, threaten, intimidate or control another person in a dating relationship.
+It must address safety planning, enforcement of protective orders, alternatives to protective orders, training for educators at each campus that instructs students in grade 6 or higher, counseling for students and awareness education.

 The law allows a juvenile court to defer criminal adjudication proceedings in a case of dating violence to allow the juvenile to attend a 12-week teen dating violence court program designed to educate children who engage in dating violence and encourage them to refrain from the conduct.